COVID Alert PA Frequently Asked Questions

 What is traditional contact tracing?

-All positive COVID-19 test results are required to be reported to the Pennsylvania Department of Health.
 Within 24-72 hours of receiving the positive result, trained public health staff conduct an interview with the positive individual to obtain a list of close contacts they had while infectious.
 Cases are considered to be infectious beginning two days before onset of symptoms or two days before the date of the positive result if the person did not have symptoms.
 The cases are encouraged to utilize calendars, social media, etc. to remember where and who they were around during their infectious period.
 During the interview, the public health staff attempt to obtain as much information as possible on the contacts (address, phone, email, etc.) and then share the contact information with the designated contact tracers.
 Contact tracers reach out to educate, inform and support those who had a known close contact with a COVID-19 positive individual through phone calls, texts, emails and mailings.
 To protect patient privacy, close contacts are only informed that they may have been exposed to an individual with COVID-19.
 The identity of the individual who tested positive for COVID-19 is never shared.